sirshuoshuo/Speech-Signal-Processing/labs/lab7/lab7report.md

 ---
 ## Introduction
 In this lab course, we learn to analyse speech signal using Linear Predictive Analysis(LPA).
+This approach focuses on using a set of past samples to predict the current speech sample by a linear combination.
+This approach regards the vocal tract as a time-varying FIR filter, and the actual voice being a stimulus signal passed through the filter.
+LPA is useful to various speech signal processing tasks such as encoding, compression, feature extraction and speech synthesis.

 ---